The bell tower of St Mark's

 Quattordici Fourteen

-Millenovecentodue One thousand nine hundred two
+Millenovecentodue One thousand nine hundred and two

 Il campanile di San Marco è alto quasi cento metri ed è uno dei più alti d’Italia.
 (The bell tower of St. Mark is almost one hundred meters tall and is one of the tallest in Italy.)